golemfactory/awesome-golem/README.md

 - [Provider Tutorial](https://handbook.golem.network/provider-tutorials/provider-tutorial) - Get started as a Provider on Golem Network using the handbook.
 - [Provider FAQ](https://github.com/figurestudios/community-golem-docs/blob/main/providing/provider-faq.md) - Community curated list of commonly asked questions and answers.
+- [Yagna-binaries for aarch64](https://github.com/MarijnStevens/yagna-binaries) - Build for 64 bit arm architecture to be able to run as a provider on a system such as a Raspberry Pi.

 ### Monitoring